Ah, the holidays. Nippy air, warm scarves, hot chocolate in frozen fingers, gifts, family, and — stress??

-1. Child’s pose (Balasana)
+1. Child’s pose

 Benefits: Child’s pose naturally calms the nervous system while stretching the back—a common place to hold tension.

-Step by Step: From all fours, lower the shins down, and shift your hips back to rest over your heels and the tops of your feet.
+Step-by-Step: From all fours, lower the shins down, and shift your hips back to rest over your heels and the tops of your feet.
 Extend your arms forward with palms facing down, and allow your forehead to rest on the mat.
 Let your chest soften over your legs and relax.
 Stay here for up to a minute, seeing if you can count to five on each inhale and exhale.

 Variation: Make fists with your hands with the thumb side pointing up.
 Stack your right fist on top of your left fist, and then rest your forehead on the top of the right fist.
 Your forehead should be resting on the thumb and index-finger side of your right hand.

-2. Standing Forward Bend (Uttanasana)
+4. Standing Forward Bend

 Benefits: Forward bends are stress relievers, especially when the knees are slightly bent.
 The head hangs below the heart and reverses blood flow for a euphoric feeling.

-Step by Step: Starting in Tadasana, extend the arms up and fold forward.
+Step-by-Step: Starting in Tadasana, extend the arms up and fold forward.
 Bend the knees and let the chest hang over the legs.
 Hands can reach down towards the floor or rest on your shins.
 Stay here for up to a minute, counting to five for each inhale and exhale.

-3. Triangle pose (Trikonasana)
+5. Triangle pose

 Benefits: This grounded pose aids in digestion and is said to help reduce anxiety.

-Step by Step: Start standing in Tadasana.
+Step-by-Step: Start standing in Tadasana.
 Step your right foot forward, three to four feet in front of your left, and extend your arms out to the sides with palms facing down.
 Straighten your right leg and extend your right arm forward, creating length through the torso.
 Let the right hand land down on the mat, below the right knee, and extend the left arm upwards.
 Anchor down through the left foot, while opening the torso to the left.
 Stay here for 5–10 breaths; then come up to standing and repeat on the left side.

-4. Legs Up the Wall (Viparita Karani)
+7. Legs Up the Wall

 Benefits: This passive pose is a wonderful stress reliever, especially if you place a small towel or eye pillow over the eyes.
 It is thought to reverse aging (score!) and relieves stress by reversing gravity on the legs, giving your heart a break from pumping so hard.

-Step by Step: The name of this one says it all—lying on your back with your legs up the wall.
+Step-by-Step: The name of this one says it all—lying on your back with your legs up the wall.
 Lay here for up to five minutes with your eyes closed.

-5. Corpse pose (Savasana)
+8. Corpse pose

 Benefits: Savasana triggers the body’s relaxation response, calming the nervous system and lowering blood pressure, which is why this is the ultimate holiday de-stressor.

-Step by Step: Start by laying flat on your back.
+Step-by-Step: Start by laying flat on your back.
 Extend your arms long by your sides with your hands next to your hips and your palms facing upwards.
 Widen your feet slightly more than hip-width distance, and allow your toes to angle outwards.
 Alternatively, if your lower back bothers you, place a pillow underneath your knees to reduce any pressure.
 Cover your eyes with a small towel or eye pillow.
 Stay here for five minutes, ideally with no distractions.
 Slowly rise from Savasana into a seated position, taking a few breaths to center yourself.
 Then venture back out into the world with a renewed sense of well-being and holiday cheer.